dewi-alliance/hotspot-manufacturers/manthink-light_hotspots.md

 ## Summary
 We are dedicated to provide Light Hotspots,as well as quality services for customers.
 ## Company Information
-Beijing ManThink Technology Co., Ltd. has engaged in developing LoRaWAN products for 8 years since 2014.
+- Beijing ManThink Technology Co., Ltd. has engaged in developing LoRaWAN products for 8 years since 2014.
 We were accepted as LoRa Alliance member early in 2015 when it was founded.For the past years,our company has deployed plenty of financial resources and manpower into invention and innovation,which makes we are leading the way in LPWAN applications,and our products distinguished from others.
+- We have a variety of products covering from LoRaWAN network components(end-device,gateway,server) to application things(DTU,sensors,platform),as well as solutions(smart park,utilities,smart cities).
+For more details of our products,please refer to [http://www.manthink.cn/product.html](http://www.manthink.cn/product.html) .
+- For the past 7 years,we have supplied 2000,000 end-devices,15,000 gateways and 30+ servers to our customers.
+- We are very interested in the model of helium and hope to become one of the builders of helium, We hope to combine helium and our products to contribute to the development of the global Internet of things industry.
 ## Product Information
-We have a variety of products covering from LoRaWAN network components(end-device,gateway,server) to application things(DTU,sensors,platform),as well as solutions(smart park,utilities,smart cities).
-For more details of our products,please refer to [http://www.manthink.cn/product.html](http://www.manthink.cn/product.html) .

 We provide two stable and compact gateway prototypes.

 - GDO31x for outdoor light hotspots, Estimated Price: $499.99